noahdotpy/idwt/docs/modules/block-networking.md

-# Controlling user access to internet
+# Blocking a user's access to internet

 ## block-networking